Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 ## Introduction
 Batch norm is a mechanism that aims to stabilize the distribution of inputs to a network layer during the training phase.
+Specifically, the batch norm layer converts the first two moments of the input to mean 0 and variance 1.
+Batch norm has long been believed to be successful due to resolving the problem of internal covariate shift.
+The paper in 2019 argues otherwise and claims the main benefit of batch norm lies in making the optimization landscape more smooth.

-Neural networks with BatchNorm tend to train faster and are less sensitive to the choice of hyperparameters initialization.
-Specifically, the batch norm layer converts the first two moments of the input to mean 0 and variance one.
+Empirically, neural networks with BatchNorm layers tend to train faster and are less sensitive to the choice of hyperparameters initialization.
+The theoretical benefit of batch norm

 ## Formal definition of batch normalization